Annakkodi: Critical reception

-S. Saraswathi of Rediff.com wrote the film "lacks depth and fails to ignite the passion needed for such an emotionally compelling story".
-Malini Mannath of The New Indian Express wrote, "Long and dreary, and testing one’s patience at times, it’s a disappointing fare from the ace director".
+S. Saraswathi of Rediff.com rated the film two out of five stars and wrote the film "lacks depth and fails to ignite the passion needed for such an emotionally compelling story".
+M. Suganth from The Times of India gave the same rating and wrote, "It is always difficult to watch a great director in decline and the first response that 'Annakkodi', Bharathirajaa’s return to a genre that he made his own (the village movie), evokes is one of disappointment".
+Malini Mannath of The New Indian Express wrote, "Long and dreary, and testing one's patience at times, it's a disappointing fare from the ace director".
 Vivek Ramz of In.com wrote, "Overall, Annakodi is typical Bharathiraja style village story but it lacks the intensity and soul seen in the director's earlier ones".

 Baradwaj Rangan wrote for The Hindu, "This material, stuffed with class and caste politics, is perfect for melodrama, with juicy twists and turns at every point.
-But, here, there’s no emotional core.
-The leads strike no sparks together – they could be siblings...and the drama doesn’t explode.
+But, here, there's no emotional core.
+The leads strike no sparks together – they could be siblings...and the drama doesn't explode.
 A strange kind of listlessness settles over the proceedings, and we see a lot of things happening without being affected by any of it."
+IANS wrote, "It treads a path most village flicks have done in the past.
+That people in villages are still doomed by caste and creed, and love is something they don't see with a fresh pair of eyes.
+We can't disagree but neither can we appreciate it because we have been fed similar stories for decades now".